 The SEO Content Template shows you which semantic keyword to include in your content, with the information based on Google’s top 10 rankings for your target keyword.

-The tool checks recommended backlinks, readability levels, length, and on-page SEO usage.
+The tool checks recommended backlinks, readability levels (same with the SEO Writing Assistant), length, and on-page SEO usage.

 Their SEO Writing Assistant allows you to “optimize your content for user intent and search engines,” according to the feature page.

 It checks things like originality, tone, and SEO best practices.
 It can be used as a Google Docs add-on, or a WordPress plug in.